Back to Blog

 Impact on Core Web Vitals

-Images heavily influence Largest Contentful Paint and Cumulative Layout Shift.
-Responsive images reduce LCP by minimizing file size and prevent CLS by defining dimensions in advance.
+Images heavily influence Largest Contentful Paint (LCP) and Cumulative Layout Shift (CLS).
+Responsive images reduce LCP by minimising the file size of the image the browser needs to render, and prevent CLS by defining explicit width and height dimensions in advance so the browser can reserve the correct layout space before the image loads.

-This makes them a critical element of any performance-focused workflow.
+This makes responsive images a critical element of any performance-focused development workflow.

 When to Use Responsive Images